 Real change takes teamwork.

-Thank you to all the players teaming up across the NFL to support early literacy.
-For every donation made by a player on an opposing team to First Quarter for Literacy, Chris Long will match up to $25,000.
-The combined funds will be used to provide books for children in need across the country.
+Across the United States, NFL players joined the cause of supporting early literacy in 2019.
+For every donation made by a player on an opposing team to First Quarter for Literacy, Chris Long matched it up to $25,000.
+The combined funds provided books for children in need across the country.